lubobik/Konf_B20_Bobik_Steirer/README.md

 ## Changelog

 ### Changes of Lukas Bobik
-- add new Tea class
+- added new Tea class
+	- Tea can be with or without milk and/or sugar
+-	- is non alcoholic
+- added a new Liquid (water) to main, created a new tea
+- merged Main class over github, but directly inside Intellij

 ### Changes of Andreas Steirer
 - TBA